cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 			- **Art.
 212.** *Corruption of public officials.* collapsed:: true
 				- The same penalties imposed upon the officer corrupted, except those of disqualification and suspension, shall be imposed upon any person who shall have made the offers or promises or given the gifts or presents as described in the preceding articles.
-	- ## Chapter Three - FRAUDS AND ILLEGAL EXACTIONS AND TRANSACTIONS
+	- ### Chapter Three - FRAUDS AND ILLEGAL EXACTIONS AND TRANSACTIONS collapsed:: true
 		- **Art.
 213.** *Frauds against the public treasury and similar offenses.* collapsed:: true
 			- The penalty of prision correccional in its medium period to prision mayor in its minimum period, or a fine ranging from Forty thousand pesos (P40,000) to Two million pesos(P2,000,000), or both, shall be imposed upon any public officer who: